2015 CONCACAF Men's Olympic Qualifying Championship: Qualification

-Regional qualification tournaments were held to determine the five teams joining Canada, Mexico, and the United States at the tournament final.
+Regional qualification tournaments were held to determine the five teams joining Canada, Mexico, and the United States at the final tournament.

 Qualified teams

-The following teams qualified for the tournament final.
+The following teams qualified for the final tournament.

 Venues

 Four cities served as the venues for tournament.

 Draw

-The draw for the tournament took place on 18 August 2015 at 09:00 PDT (UTC−7) at the Torrance Marriot Redondo Beach hotel in Torrance, California.
+The draw for the tournament took place on 18 August 2015 at 09:00 PDT (UTC−7) at the Torrance Marriot Redondo Beach hotel in Torrance, California, United States.
 The draw was conducted by Eddie Lewis and Brad Friedel.

 The eight teams were drawn into two groups of four teams.
 Tournament host United States were seeded in Group A, while defending CONCACAF Olympic Qualifying Championship champion and 2012 Olympic gold medalist Mexico were seeded in Group B.

 The draw took place before the UNCAF final qualifier (Costa Rica) had been confirmed.